liutom445/clinical-llm-comparison/README.md

 # Multi-Model LLM Fine-Tuning for Clinical Prediction

-Fine-tuning and comparing 5 Large Language Models (LLMs) for predicting manual removal of retained placenta using patient clinical data.
+An ongoing project of fine-tuning and comparing Large Language Models (LLMs) for predicting manual removal of retained placenta using patient clinical data.

 ## 📋 Overview